So you want to choose the best character color palette?

-The picture on the left uses a wide variety of colors which makes the characters dull and boring.
-On the right side though, the colors are much more balanced and they are used in harmony with the environment which makes the characters much more appealing.
+The picture on the left uses a wide variety of colors, making the characters dull and boring.
+On the right side, though, the colors are much more balanced and used in harmony with the environment, making the characters much more appealing.

 What are the best three color combinations in character animation?

-To give you some ideas of a good and bad color combination, take a look at the following three-color combinations that have proved to be wroking:
+To give you some ideas of a good and bad color combination, take a look at the following three-color combinations that have proved to be working:

 - Turquoise, Dark Blue, Beige: Innovative and assertive like Blue Fairy and Snow White

 - Yellow, Blue, Red: groovy and brilliant like Superman

 - Beige, Brown, Dark Brown: friendly and alive more used in anime movies.

 - Green, Blue, Yellow: juvenile and intelligent …

 Colors have varied meaning across different cultures but the following representations are universal in the case of emotions:

 - Red: Passion, Love, Anger.